Cutaneous B-Cell Lymphoma

 There is no known standard treatment strategy for the more aggressive types of CBCL, such as cutaneous diffuse large B-cell lymphoma, leg type.
 For single tumors, radiation with or without chemotherapy is recommended.
 Similar to other B-cell NHLs, R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone) with or without radiation therapy is commonly used to treat CBCL that has spread and become a more generalized lymphoma.
 Clinical trials are also often recommended.
 Although all of these treatments usually result in disease remission, relapse is common.

-To learn about treatments under investigation for CBCL, download the Cutaneous Lymphoma Fact Sheet.
+To learn more about CBCL, download the Cutaneous B-Cell Lymphoma Fact Sheet.